syafiq/elastic/demo/crypto-demo/README.md

 ## Key Points

-- The same WASM binary works on both platforms
+- The same WASM binary works on both platforms without recompilation
-- The WIT interface ensures consistent behavior
+- The WIT interface ensures consistent behavior across platforms
 - Encryption results are consistent across platforms
 - No platform-specific code in the demo
+- Different hardware backends are used transparently